 - Take the coat off and put your child back in the car seat and buckle the harness straps, which are still adjusted as they were when he was wearing the coat.

 - If you can now pinch the webbing between your thumb and forefinger then the coat is too bulky to be worn under the harness.

 During a crash all the material of a bulky winter coat or those comfy thick sleeping bag like aftermarket products or other bundling products will compress making the harness straps too loose on the child.
-When the harness straps are not snug on the child, they don’t do their job of helping the child come to a gentle stop during a crash.
+When the harness straps are not snug on the child’s body, they don’t do their job of helping the child come to a gentle stop during a crash.

-It’s possible the straps could even become so loose the child slip through the straps and come out of the child restraint.
+It’s possible the straps could even be so loose the child slip through the straps and come out of the child restraint.
 Definitely not a good situation.